Vincent-Therrien/diurnal/docs/user_guide.rst

        "./data/archiveII",  # Directory of the raw data to format.
        "./data/formatted",  # Formatted data output directory.
        512,  # Normalized size.
-Short molecules are padded at the 3' end. structure.Primary.to_vector,  # Primary to vector map.
+Short molecules are padded at the 3' end. structure.Primary.to_onehot,  # Primary to vector map.
-       structure.Secondary.to_vector  # Secondary to vector map.
+       structure.Secondary.to_onehot  # Secondary to vector map.
    )

 Executing this function will generate the following files: